URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: Limitations

 \section{Limitations}

-With the new features from Grambank, APiCS, and eWAVE databases, \uriel{+} predominantly emphasizes syntactic (474 features) and morphological (133 features) data, with fewer contributions to phonological (30 features) and inventory (163 features) data.
-This shift skews the focus of featural distance towards grammar (607 features overall) over sound, potentially underrepresenting phonological aspects (193 features overall).
-To address this imbalance, we plan to include more phonological features, creating more specific distinctions based on current features in a follow up study.
+With the new features from Grambank, APiCS, and eWAVE databases, \uriel{+} predominantly emphasizes syntactic ($474$ features) and morphological ($133$ features) data, with fewer contributions to phonological ($30$ features) and inventory ($163$ features) data.
+This shift skews the focus of featural distance towards grammar ($607$ features overall) over sound, potentially underrepresenting phonological aspects ($193$ features overall).
+To address this imbalance, we plan to include more phonological features, creating more specific distinctions based on current features in future work.

 Similar to \uriel, \uriel{+} does not have information on language scripts.
-To address this, we will introduce scripts as a feature category using ScriptSource (\citealp{Holloway-2012}), which covers 8,290 languages in a follow up study.
+To address this, we will introduce scripts as a feature category using ScriptSource (\citealp{Holloway-2012}), which covers $8290$ languages in future work.